settings.yaml to control what Poolside agents can do when you run pool or pool exec.

 - Automatically approve or deny certain tool calls

-- Run agents inside a sandbox with stronger runtime boundaries
+- Run agents inside a local sandbox with stronger runtime boundaries

 Main controls in settings.yaml

-tools and paths mainly control approvals and explicit file operations.
-They do not fully sandbox the agent.
+tools controls tool availability and approvals. paths controls access through explicit file tools.
+Neither setting fully sandboxes the agent.
 If you need an enforced runtime boundary, use a sandbox.The shell tool

 - Install software